 Use of a particle mask is recommended, as the solids component of the extractor is lighter than air, therefore is easily made airborne once the solvent has evaporated.

-Solvent handling and application procedures should be observed while applying or removing the extractor gel mixture (proper ventilation, respiratory protection, gloves, etc.).
+Solvent handling and application procedures should be observed while applying or removing the extractor gel mixture (proper ventilation, respiratory protection, be aware of possible ignition sources, wear gloves, etc.).

 The extractor works best and fastest if applied to a raw leather surface.
 If you are working with a finished leather, stripping the effected area before extractor application will dramatically speed up the extraction process.

 The effectiveness of the extractor is greatly diminished if the ambient temperature is below 60 degrees.
 If used in a cooler environment, we recommend that a radiative heat source, such as a shop light, be positioned to warm the application area.
+The treated area should be warm, but not hot.
 This will help to both lower the viscosity of the oils present, allowing them to move to the surface more easily, and also to allow the solvent to evaporate quickly.

 For additional technical information or support, please call (800) 541-5982, or e-mail firstname.lastname@example.org.